How to Choose the Most Suitable Term Plan

 ✓ You understand all exclusions

-Don't let analysis paralysis prevent you from getting coverage.
+Don't overthink it.
+Don't let analysis paralysis stop you.
+Just get adequate coverage and move on with your life.
 An imperfect policy today is better than a perfect policy you never buy.
-Start with adequate coverage now, and adjust as your life evolves.